Dual Degree Programs

 University of California Davis School of Medicine offers several programs that let students earn dual degrees.
-Applicants to dual degree programs (M.D./Ph.D. and Rural-PRIME) can apply through their M.D. application.
+Applicants to the M.D./Ph.D. program must apply through the M.D. program first.
 Applicants to other dual degree programs (M.D./M.B.A. and M.D./M.P.H.) proceed with their application to either the M.P.H or M.B.A. programs separately from their medical school application.
 Applicants must be accepted to the medical school in order to be considered for a dual degree program.

 M.D. / Ph.D.
 Program